ismayc/ismayc.github.io/teaching/README.md

 ![teach_editor_datasets_upload](https://user-images.githubusercontent.com/20912644/44154482-d2e04b3a-a078-11e8-8ff9-2944fdcabeae.png)

 [Sources of data](https://instructor-support.datacamp.com/frequently-asked-questions-faq/datasets/sources-of-data) to get you started.
 Please avoid these [overused datasets](https://instructor-support.datacamp.com/frequently-asked-questions-faq/datasets/datasets-to-avoid).

-- Worldwide data from https://github.com/gshs-ornl/wbstats.
-This is stored on the Teach Editor as [world_bank_data.rds](https://assets.datacamp.com/production/repositories/5910/datasets/792572b0490e1e54d4a648945da16df4233a16fc/world_bank_data.rds).
-The dataset contains columns for a variety of countries across multiple years corresponding to nationwide reported including (but not limited to)
-  - infant mortality rate,
-  - fertility rate,
-  - percentage of electricity access, and
-  - rural population percentage,
-  - iso nation code (useful for joining)
-  - as well as geographic region and continent.
-- On the Teach Editor, [imf_data.fst](https://assets.datacamp.com/production/repositories/5910/datasets/a54719ec4270e4c4a73fe6877eaf875436a8c17d/imf_data.fst) from https://www.imf.org/en/Publications/WEO/weo-database/2021/April/download-entire-database.
-The dataset contains columns also for a variety of countries and includes information for multiple years and characteristics including (but not limited to)
-  - currency conversion rate compared to US dollar,
-  - volume of exports,
-  - total investment,
-  - iso nation code (useful for joining), and
-  - population.

 ## Step 2: Who is this course for?